 Installation view of Anne Truitt at the Hirshhorn Museum and Sculpture Garden.
 Photo by Lee Stalsworth.

-Anne Truitt is organized by the Hirshhorn Museum and Sculpture Garden.
-The exhibition is made possible by the Henry Luce Foundation, The Andy Warhol Foundation for the Visual Arts, and The Judith Rothschild Foundation, with additional support from the Hirshhorn Board of Trustees and the Museum’s National Benefactors.
+Anne Truitt was organized by the Hirshhorn Museum and Sculpture Garden.
+The exhibition was made possible by the Henry Luce Foundation, The Andy Warhol Foundation for the Visual Arts, and The Judith Rothschild Foundation, with additional support from the Hirshhorn Board of Trustees and the Museum’s National Benefactors.